xuenanmi/LassoESM/README.md

-# Lasso Peptide Language Model
+# LassoESM: A Lasso Peptide-Tailored Language Model Enhancing Cyclase Specificity Prediction
 This repository contains all the source code for predicting substrate selectivity of lasso cyclase using protein language model.

 ## Repository Structure